 Note to myself: How to change the language in the Azure Portal

-This is just another post for the sake of my mental sanity because I hate that Microsoft will induce, based on my location, that I intend for the Azure Portal to have my beloved Portuguese as the default language!
+This is just another post for the sake of my mental sanity because I hate that Microsoft will, based on my location, suggest that I intend for the Azure Portal to use my beloved Portuguese as the default language!

 Don’t get me wrong, I’m proud to be Portuguese, and I do love my native language, but technically speaking, I hate to translate technical names into Portuguese for several reasons: